 A handbag you suggest.
 Tell us, wouldn’t you say putting our cells into a bag puts us at tremendous disadvantage?
 It isn’t fair that only men can use vibrators in inappropriate places.
 (Cell phone inappropriate places, we mean).

 Us ladies grab for our phones and throw them into the pocket of a dress, the back pocket of a pair of jeans, our handbag and rush off for the day.
-A single ring sends us into personal pat down mode or turns us into frantic dumpster divas.
+A single ring sends us into personal pat down mode or turns us into frantic dumpster diving divas.

 We’re calling for gender equal gizmo placement.
 With all the talk of ‘smart phones’ isn’t it time for the technology world to partner with the fashion world to design, build and market gender-equal accessible phones and garb.

-That is our bitch of the day.
+That is our rant of the day.